MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-desktop.md

 - Concurrent recording sessions on a given device.

 - Concurrent playback sessions on a given device.
-In case of simultaneous UI flow runs, the first one takes precedence and the subsequent ones fail until the first one completes.
+In case of simultaneous desktop flow runs, the first one takes precedence and the subsequent ones fail until the first one completes.

 - Playback on a device with a different keyboard layout than the device on which it was recorded.